How sustainable is digital?

 What you will do:

-- Morning: What are your preconceptions of sustainability?
+- Module 1: What are your preconceptions of sustainability?
 We talk about sustainability, the Digital Society School philosophy and Sustainable Principles for Digital Design.
 How do you design digitally ánd sustainably?
 How do you design a digital product that has the least possible impact on the environment?
 What are changes you can do to improve the sustainability of current digital products?
 What are key examples of Sustainable Digital Design?

 Whom is this course for?